Dave-Turnbull/Moneypenny-tech-test/README.md

 ### 3. The page is slow to load due to unoptimized images.

 I have resized the image file to 327 x 420 px.
+The original image is in the raw-images folder.